Vyral/base-template/_posts/2021-08-30-interviewing-jenny-robeson-home-advisor.md

 {% include excerpt.html %}

-I’m thrilled to introduce Jenny Robeson, who will be sharing her journey in real estate with us today.
+I’m thrilled to introduce Jenny Robeson, who will share her journey in real estate with us today.
 She joined our team in September 2019 because she wanted to make a big life change.
 Real estate was always something she wanted to try doing, and we’re glad she decided to take the next step with us\!

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**

-0:00: Goofing around a little before the interview
+0:00— Goofing around a little before the interview

-0:25: Why Jenny decided to do real estate and join the Dave Hooke Team
+0:25— Why Jenny decided to do real estate and join the Dave Hooke Team

-1:30: Jenny’s favorite part of her job
+1:30— Jenny’s favorite part of her job

-2:25: Jenny’s biggest challenge in her new leadership role
+2:25— Jenny’s biggest challenge in her new leadership role

-3:40: What she's most excited to do in the next few years
+3:40— What she's most excited to do in the next few years

-4:45: Jenny is an inspiration to our whole team
+4:45— Jenny is an inspiration to our whole team

-5:30: Wrapping up today’s topic
+5:30— Wrapping up today’s topic

 **If you know a buyer or seller who could use some advice, Jenny is a fantastic person to call**.
 If you’re interested in talking about joining our team and you’d like to have a conversation about that, reach out to us via phone at (717) 216-0860 or email [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
 We’ll follow up with you soon.